langur

 short-hand indexing by string

-indexing with arrays
+indexing with lists

-Arrays, strings, and hashes may be indexed with arrays of appropriate values.
+Lists, strings, and hashes may be indexed with lists of appropriate values.
 For example, ["a", "b", 3, 4][[1, 4]] would yield ["a", 4] as the result.

 ranges